Main Content

 Course Objectives

-At the end of the class, the students will be able to
+At the end of the class, you should be able to do the following things:

-• Explain the nature of nonprofit sector in the USA and in the domestic and global context.
+• Explain the nature of the nonprofit sector in the United States and in domestic and global contexts.

-• Analyze the social, political and economic elements of the environment in which nonprofit sector operates to understand the challenges of nonprofit leaders.
+• Analyze the social, political, and economic elements of the environment in which the nonprofit sector operates to understand the challenges that nonprofit leaders face.

-• Think like a nonprofit manager in the day-to-day tasks of meeting mission objectives, motivating volunteers, thinking strategically, planning effectively, developing strong board leadership,
+• Think like a nonprofit manager in the day-to-day tasks of meeting mission objectives, motivating volunteers, thinking strategically, planning effectively, and developing strong board leadership.

-• Identify issues and challenges in the management of nonprofit organizations.
+• Identify the issues and challenges involved in the management of nonprofit organizations.

-• Develop critical thinking and professional writing skills by conducting case analysis, memo writing and developing issue briefs and apply them to their professional lives.
+• Develop critical thinking and professional writing skills by conducting case analyses, writing memos, and developing issue briefs and then apply those skills to your professional life.

 • Enhance management skills through team discussion, issue framing and analysis, and web presentations.